 With a heavenly dark, perfumed aroma, this Domaine de Chevalier 2011 is a superb Graves from a lesser appreciated vintage.

 I love you #cristomvineyards man oh mannnn- I was lucky enough to work at Cristom for a harvest as a chef￼- and this one takes me back to the Oregon fall weather!
-I can just taste blackberries, chanterelles, smell crunchy leaves, forest floor... 😍😍😍 ugh should I move back to the west coast 🍁 🍇 🍄 — a year ago
+I can just taste blackberries, chanterelles, smell crunchy leaves, forest floor... 😍😍😍 ugh should I move back to the west coast 🍁 🍇 🍄 — 2 years ago

 Imagine this will be much better in a few years, but still fun to try now.
 With a 3 hour decant, this is nice.
 But the tannins are a bit too present at this point.
 Sweet oak and dark red fruit on the nose.
 Some good minerality but I think the elegance will come with time.
-Nice with grilled chicken. — a year ago
+Nice with grilled chicken. — 2 years ago

 Pretty perfume.
 A garden of roses in full bloom.
 A hike in spring in full foliage.

 Described as everyday drinking wine to me by Ian at Some Good Wine, I’d say this is a notch higher than that descriptor.